rdebusscher/pragmatic-microservices-lab/complex-concepts/ReadMe.md

 ```
 consul agent -dev
 ```
-* Please verify that Consul is running by going to <http://localhost:8500/ui/>.
+* Please verify that Consul is running by going to <http://localhost:8500/>.
 There won't be much to see right now.
+As the microservice comes up, you'll see it show up here.
 * There are two separate Maven projects in the directory - cargo-tracker and path-finder.
 You need to open and build both projects in NetBeans.
 * You first need to run the path-finder microservice.
 You can run it through